Recycling is NOT The Answer

 This is the catch-all category for all ‘other plastics.’
 Any plastic items not made from the above six plastic RICs are grouped together as #7’s.
 These include acrylic, nylon, polycarbonate, epoxy resins, polylactic acid (PLA), and multilayer combinations of different plastics.
 These are never recyclable except through a few rare and expensive take-back programs, because of the vast array of resins and chemicals mixed together.
 Below are some of the individual plastic types that fall under #7.

 Acrylic: This is a rigid thermoplastic that is strong, diverse, and resilient; and it can be clear or solid colored.
 Acrylics are used to make bulletproof windows, LEGOs, dental fillings and dentures, airplane windows, aquariums, shower doors, vehicle parts, helmets, and even textiles such as clothing, tents, and sails.
 This is a stable plastic and is considered a ‘safer’ plastic, except for certain ones used in dental applications.
-Those, specifically acrylic methacrylate resins, are suspected to be cytotoxic (toxic at the cellular level) because they leach chemicals such as formaldehyde and methyl methacrylate.16 That being said, keep those LEGOs out of your toddler’s mouths.
+Those, specifically acrylic methacrylate resins, are suspected to be cytotoxic (toxic at the cellular level) because they leach chemicals such as formaldehyde and methyl methacrylate.26 That being said, keep those LEGOs out of your toddler’s mouth.

 Red, blue, white, yellow, and black Legos in a small pile.

-Photo by Alexas_Fotos on Pixabay
+Photo by Alexas_Fotos on Pixabay.

 Nylon: This belongs to a group of plastic resins called polyamides that include Kevlar and Velcro.
 Invented by DuPont in the 1930s, nylon was originally invented to be a synthetic alternative for silk, for example, stockings.
 Nylon can be fiber, solid, or film.
 Items made from it include clothing, toothbrush and hairbrush bristles, rope*, instrument strings, tents, parachutes, carpets, tires, food packaging, boat propellers, skateboard wheels, and mechanical and automotive parts.